Reachability analysis

 How reachability analysis works

-Reachability analysis is a graph traversal problem on the Control Flow Graph (CFG).
-Starting from entry points, we mark all blocks we can reach by following edges.
+Technically, this is a graph traversal problem on the Control Flow Graph (CFG) - we visit every block we can reach by following the edges between blocks.

 Basic algorithm